 In particular, the first pair of canonical variables showed that ETS motif correlates highly with H4 acetylation.
-The second, third, and fourth pairs of canonical correlations suggest that enrichment of C/EBPA, Hoxa9, and Stat5 motifs in H/M binding accounts for most in vivo binding signals in C/ebpα, Hoxa9, and Stat5 epigenetic profiles.
-Interestingly, the fifth pair of canonical variates suggest that the presence of GFI1 motif corresponds to high level H3K27 trimethylation in H/M peaks.
-This is noteworthy because of evidence showing that Gfi1 competes with Hoxa9 for binding sites Horman et al., 2009.
-This raises the possibility that Gfi1 disruption of Hoxa9 binding allows for polycomb recruitment and H3K27 trimethylation.
+The second, third, and fourth pairs of canonical correlations suggest that enrichment of C/EBPA, Hoxa9, and Stat5 motifs in H/M binding accounts for most in vivo binding signals in C/ebp α , Hoxa9, and Stat5 epigenetic profiles.
+Interestingly, the fifth pair of canonical variates suggest that the presence of GFI1 motif corresponds to the impressive H3K27 trimethylation marker in H/M peaks.
+There are evidence showing that Gfi1 competes with Hoxa9 for binding sites.
+This raises the possibility of Gfi1 interfering with the function of Hoxa9 by increasing the amount of suppressive

+H3K27m epigenetic modification at regions where Hoxa9 normally bind.
 Taken together, these results indicate the specific eigen-motif combinations correlate with different epigenetic signatures in H/M peaks.
 The co-bindings of multiple transcription factors are likely to have important effects on the epigenetic state at H/M binding sites.
 It is noteworthy that such correlation may be cellular context-dependent because the co-bindings of these factors are lineage specific (Huang et al., 2010).

 Hoxa9 transcription factor and its cofactors such as Meis1 and Pbx1 play critical roles in normal development, hematopoiesis, and leukemia.
 The mechanism through which they regulate transcription and mediate leukemic transformation were not well understood.
-This study identified direct in vivo binding sites of Hoxa9 and Meis1 and showed that these binding sites serve as the genomic basis for integrating lineage-specific transcription factors to form specialized Hox-regulated enhancesomes or "Hoxasomes" (Huang et al., 2010).
-The components of hoxasomes include important transcription factors such as $C/ebp\alpha$ , Pu.1, Stat5, and Creb1.
-Our findings showed that Hoxa9 binding at these sites stabilizes "Hoxasomes" and promotes the recruitment of histone acetyltransferases CBP and P300.
-This model suggests that the overexpression of Hoxa9 is likely to affect the activity of "Hoxasomes" in a manner that deregulates transcription leading to leukemias (Huang et al., 2010).
+This research study identified direct in vivo binding sites of Hoxa9 and Meis1 and showed that these binding sites serve as the genomic basis for integrating lineage-specific transcription factors to form specialized Hox-regulated enhancersomes or "Hoxasomes" (Huang et al., 2010).
+The components of hoxasomes include important transcription factors such as C/ebp α , Pu.1, Stat5, and Creb1.
+Our findings showed that Hoxa9 binding at these sites stabilizes hoxasomes and promotes the recruitment of histone acetyltransferase CBP and P300.
+This model suggests that the overexpression of Hoxa9 is likely to destabilize the hoxasomes and cause the deregulation of their components, a process that leads to the disruption of cellular function and eventually leukemias (Huang et al., 2010).

 From methodological point of view, this study offered several recommendations concerning the multi-modal data analysis, particularly that involving ChIP-seq data.
 Because of the high technical variability in sequencing, determining the binding sites is a critical issue that cannot be emphasized enough.
-Regardless of the particular peak calling algorithms used, selection of the final set of peaks need to be carefully performed.
+Regardless of the particular peak calling algorithms used, selection of final set of peaks should be carefully treated.
 Our results suggested that enrichment analysis of the target TF motif in the selected sequences is a reasonable way to assess quality of final set of peaks.
-Our H/M peaks showed more than 98% enrichment of the canonical Hoxa9-Meis1-Pbx1 motif.
-This is much higher than what have been reported in literature using ChIP-seq to study other TFs ( $50\% \sim 70\%$ ).
+Our H/M peaks showed more than 98% of enrichment of the canonical Hoxa9-Meis1-Pbx1 motif.
+This is much higher than what have been reported in literature using ChIP-seq to study other TFs ($50\% \sim 70\%$).
 The selection procedure employed in our analysis ensures the lowest false discovery rate possible.
-An argument aginst such high standard is that it may be unnecessarily strict and prevents some valid binding sites to be included.
-Considering however the importance of providing quality binding sites for future biological investigation, it is our belief that such critierion is prudent.
+An argument aginst such high standard is that it may be unncecessarily strict and prevents some valid binding sites to be included.
+Considering however the importance of providing quality binding sites for future biological investigation, it is our belief that such critierion is in the best interest of long-term high quality research.
 This is echoed in a newly adopted ENCODE consortium standard (Rozowsky et al., 2009).